simonh1000/elm-firebase-demo/functions/README.md

 ## Test locally

-NOTE: As of Sept 2019 it is not possible to emulate sendNotifications because only watchers on teh firesotre are supported
+NOTE: As of Sept 2019 it is NOT possible to emulate sendNotifications because only watchers on the firestore are supported

 ```
 export GOOGLE_APPLICATION_CREDENTIALS="/Users/simonhampton/code/Elm/xmas2/ignore/fbkey.json"